Intrinsic Finite Element Error Analysis on Manifolds with Regge Metrics, with Application to Calculating Connection Forms: Introduction

 \paragraph{Computing connection forms.}

 As we alluded to above, finding/justifying the appropriate discretization of the connection form problem was a deceptively involved process.
-The difficulty stems from the source term and boundary conditions, which much be treated with great care to produce a well-posed and convergent numerical discretization.
-Our efforts spurred us to write down a generalized Gauss-Bonnet theorem for manifolds with Regge metrics in another paper to appear.
+The difficulty stems from the source term and boundary conditions, which must be treated with great care to produce a well-posed and convergent numerical discretization.
+Our efforts spurred us to write down a generalized Gauss-Bonnet Theorem for manifolds with Regge metrics in a recent preprint~\cite{gawlik2025curvaturereggemetrics}.
 With the appropriate source term and boundary conditions, the convergence analysis of our numerical scheme can be carried out with the help of existing work on the distributional scalar curvature of manifolds with Regge metrics.
-In section 5 we rigorously prove the convergence of the computed connection form in our intrinsic setting.
-We briefly demonstrate numerical convergence for a simple model problem in section 6.
+In Section 5 we rigorously prove the convergence of the computed connection form in our intrinsic setting.
+We briefly demonstrate numerical convergence for a simple model problem in Section 6.

 It is natural to wonder whether the computed connection form has any practical uses.
 In fact it does; our preliminary work indicates that one can leverage it to compute the spectrum of the Bochner Laplacian.
 (Recall that the Bochner Laplacian, which differs from the Hodge Laplacian, is constructed by composing the covariant derivative with its $L^2$-adjoint.)
 We plan to pursue this in future work.